haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-new-0.7.md

 The most common reason for unstable readings during measurement is probably inconsistency in the temperature of the sample and the zeroing temperature.
 During measurement, we usually zero the device with distilled water first, dry it, then drop the coffee sample for measurement.
 At this time, we need to ensure that the temperature measured by the device when zeroing with distilled water is completely consistent with the temperature when measuring the coffee sample (or at least as close as possible).
 Otherwise, as measurements are repeated, there is a high probability that the readings will start to increase or decrease continuously (whether they increase or decrease seems to be more related to the model of the device) and will not converge, preventing us from determining the correct readings.

 Generally, we cool the device, the distilled water for zeroing, and the coffee sample to room temperature before measuring.
-However, this is much more difficult than imagined because even if we place all three in the same indoor location for a while, it is still difficult to ensure their temperatures are exactly the same.
+However, this is much more difficult than imagined because even if we place all three in the same indoor location for a while, it is still challenging to ensure their temperatures are exactly the same.
 In the next section on the measurement process, I will detail how to cool the samples.

 #### Evaporation

 Because of the strict requirements of the refractometer on sample temperature, most people will take out some coffee liquid before measuring, such as pouring some coffee into a small cup and waiting for the sample to cool before measuring.
 But this is precisely the most error-prone part.

-With a smaller sample amount, the ratio of surface area to volume increases, making the evaporation non-negligible.
-If the sample is unsealed during cooling, the evaporation could significantly increase the TDS.
+With a smaller sample amount, the ratio of surface area to volume increases, making evaporation non-negligible.
+If the sample is unsealed during cooling, evaporation could significantly increase the TDS.
 This blind spot has led many online coffee enthusiasts to frequently measure significantly high extraction yields (e.g., 28% EY for pour-over), which we will also experimentally confirm in subsequent sections.

 ### My TDS Measurement Process